Our free to use website requires cookies, as almost all websites do.

 A prolific author of drinking songs – and more delicate poems, too – the Roman poet Quintus Horatius Flaccus, the man who brought us carpe diem (seize

-Saudi Arabia finally saw women vote for the first time in 2015, so Vatican City is now the only country where men have voting rights but women don't.
-Now
+Even Saudi Arabia finally saw women vote for the first time in 2015, so now equal voting rights for men and women are the norm, it's hard to imagine quite

 Who would have thought three lines and a couple of dots could be so much fun?
 Pong, the devilishly simple game that kick-started the video-game era, launched